macarie/compatto/readme.md

 Type: `string[]`

 This is compatto's standard dictionary.
 Remember that even if it is the _standard_ one, it must be explicitly set by the user!

+## Performance

+Since `v2.0`, compatto generates a trie from the dictionary that is used to compress every string.
+Before `v2.0`, compatto tried to get a substring as long as the longest word in the dictionary and see if that substring was in it.
+If it wasn't, it tried again with a substring that was one character shorter, and so on until the substring was one character.

+For compressible strings it was not _that_ slow, but if a word has characters that are not inside the dictionary that approach was _really_ slow!

+This implementation change gave compatto a big performance boost 🏎💨

+To compress every word in `/usr/share/dict/words`, 235,887 words, `v1.0` took `~500ms`, while `v2.0` takes only `~370ms`.
+When trying to compress the whole file, that is ~2.5MB, without splitting the rows, `v1.0` took `~700ms`, while `v2.0` takes just `~465ms`.

+Is there space for improvements? **Absolutely**!
+The compression algorithm can be further improved, and keep in mind that I didn't have time to do a code profiling.

 ## Browser support